 Advanced typing skills are essential to any transcriptionist.
 If you aren’t an accomplished typist, the first step is learning to type properly.
 Several online programs teach proper techniques, and some are free or inexpensive.

-If you already have immediate to advanced typing skills, then you’re off to a great start.
-Experienced transcriptionists type in excess of 75 words per minute (wpm) without any, or very few, errors.
+You’re off to a great start if you already have immediate to advanced typing skills.
+Experienced transcriptionists type more than 75 words per minute (wpm) without any, or very few, errors.

 There are online training programs for transcriptionists.
-Most programs take between 5 – 12 months to complete and cover transcription skills as well as knowledge on legal proceedings and procedure.
-However, if you already have typing skills, you can apply to transcription companies.
+Most programs take between 5 and 12 months to complete and cover transcription skills and knowledge of legal proceedings and procedures.
+However, you can apply to transcription companies if you already have typing skills.
 You’ll probably start with general transcription projects.
 Once your skill and comfort level advance, you can request more challenging assignments such as transcribing legal, law enforcement, or medical files.

 If you believe you have the necessary skills to work with one of the best U.S. transcription companies, we invite you to complete our online employment form.

 What skills does a legal transcriptionist need?

 Besides typing, listening skills are also vital to working as a successful transcriptionist.
 After all, you’ll be listening to tons of audio files.
 Like everyday conversations, often, people may not speak in a manner that’s easy to transcribe.

 Everything from accents to how fast someone speaks to how they pronounce certain words or phrases can make transcribing challenging.